Openskiesfellows/Drone-Build/README.md

 *  Click okay to save your changes

 ### Binding
-* Binding process this is the process that enables transmitter and receiver to communicate ,through this communication you will have full control of your drone
+This is the process that enables transmitter and receiver to communicate ,through this communication you will have full control of your drone
 * Power on the receiver and the receiver used is FS-iA10B receiver
 * when the receiver is on take your transmitter
 * press the bind button on the transmitter